sbi-dev/sbi/tutorials/README.md

 numerical simulations to describe the structure and dynamics of the processes being investigated.

-A key challenge in simulation-based science is constraining these simulation models' parameters, which are intepretable quantities, with observational data.
+A key challenge in simulation models for science, is constraining the parameters of these models, which are intepretable quantities, with observational data.
 Bayesian inference provides a general and powerful framework to invert the simulators, i.e. describe the parameters which are consistent both with empirical data and prior knowledge.